 - Installed flat roof EPDM solution to structural movement issues at Penthouse.

-- Installed an Ames liquid applied reinforced membrane coating system that can be easily maintained by Facility Maintenance personnel creating a renewable resource.
+- Installed an Ames roof coating system that can be easily maintained by facility maintenance.

-- Will save on cooling costs with white reflective roof
+- Will save money on cooling costs with white reflective roof.

-- Saved on roof budget through a well-conceived project approach
+- Saved money on roof budget through a well-conceived project approach.

 - Extended the life of this roof for decades.

-The Ames Liquid-Applied Monolithic Membrane (Seamless) Roofing System has created a watertight and reflective surface to extend the life of the existing roof.
+The Ames Roofing System has created a watertight and reflective surface to extend the life of the existing roof.
 Ease of application of an Ames Roof System allowed the building owner to use their own maintenance personnel working in tandem with a qualified independent applicator do the job.